space-wizards/website-content/content/post/21_05_07-progress-report-26.md

 *Contributed by metalgearsloth*

 Our previous physics iterations were notoriously unstable so we went to the effort of integrating Box2D into the engine (specifically basing it off of the Farseer dotnet port).

+We've also taken pieces from Box2D itself and forks of Farseer (Velcro and Aether2D).
+The reason for this is to take the best pieces of each for the engine to suit SS14's needs.

+In the future we'll also look at multi-threading critical parts for further performance increases.

 It is by no means finished yet but the features currently include:
 * Circle colliders for players
 * Items now have collision without tanking server performance
+* Items can rotate when thrown and bounce
 * Weightlessness rubberbanding is fixed
 * Pushing is less jittery
-* Running along walls is slightly less jittery
+* Running along walls is slightly less jittery (more work to be continued)
-* Throwing is more realistic
-* Preliminary work for performantly driving the station
+* Preliminary work for driving the station performantly

 We'll be doing work to make the physics system more performant so it will continue to get faster over time.

-This also allows us to remove a lot of cruft with controllers as previously velocity was being reset every frame so if you wanted a body to continually move you'd have to manually push it; now you can just apply an impulse once and the system will take care of it.
+This also allows us to remove a lot of cruft with controllers as previously velocity was being reset every frame so if you wanted a body to continually move you'd have to manually push it; now you can just apply an impulse once and the system will take care of it without requiring bookkeeping every time.

 ### Serialization v3
 *Contributed by PaulRitter and DrSmugleaf*